 For out-of-province applicants who do not have Grade 12 social science or modern/classical language, an additional Grade 12 science course, other than biology or chemistry must be completed.

-It is strongly advised that international applicants take courses at Memorial for two semesters before applying to the bachelor of nursing (collaborative) program.
+It is strongly advised that international applicants take courses at Memorial for two semesters before applying to the bachelor of science in nursing (collaborative) program.
 Please review the admission criteria, outlined below, for current Memorial students.

 Current Memorial and transfer students